secretstartups/handbook/hiring/recruiting-framework/coordinator/index.html.md

 1. Log in to [Sterling](https://www.talentwise.com/screening/login.php) and select "Quick Launch".
 1. Click "Launch Screening".
-1. Next to "Comprehensive Criminal" click on "Ticket".
+1. Next to "Comprehensive Criminal with Employment" click on "Ticket".
 If you need to run a credit check as well, after you click "Ticket" click "Add Products" on the right and search for "Federal Criminal Check".
 1. Check off that you agree to your obligations as a user.
 1. Enter the candidate's name and personal email address.
 1. Select the first option to have Sterling send the candidate a disclosure form, and click "Generate Ticket".